poolshark-protocol/docs/docs/index.md

 # DCEX Docs

 ???+ warning
-    These documents are a **WORK IN PROGRESS**, all statements are not final and are subject to change.
-These pages should be used as a reference to get a better understanding current state in regards to teh development of the PoolSharks Protocol and what will be possible in the near future.
+    These documents are a **WORK IN PROGRESS**.
+All statements are not final and subject to change.
+These pages should be used as a reference to get a better understanding of the current state in regards to the development of the PoolSharks Protocol and what will be possible in the near future.

 ## Getting Started